There are two ways to simulate corpses on TV get a good dummy or model, or use a live actor.

-- In the premiere episode of Climax, an anthology of dramatic adaptations performed live, the corpse actually got up and walked away, unaware that the cameras were rolling.
+- In the premiere episode (not the Casino Royale one, as often reported) of Climax!, an anthology of dramatic adaptations performed live, the corpse actually got up and walked away, unaware that the cameras were rolling.
 See this Snopes link.

 - Doctor Who has had many examples, especially in the Classic series where a combination of No Budget preventing edits, actors who didn't care and a really high body count often metastises into this.
 Happens a lot less often in the revival: